gz-chen/SOofA/README.md

-# Code for Table S5 and Table S7 in “Stratum order-of-addition designs”
+# Stratum Order-of-Addition Designs

-This repository contains the R scripts used to reproduce the results reported in **Table S5** and **Table S7** of the supplementary material for the article:
+This repository contains the necessary documentation required to replicate all results in:

 **Stratum order-of-addition designs**
-Liushan Zhou, Ze Liu, Min-Qian Liu, and Guanzhou Chen
+by Liushan Zhou, Ze Liu, Min-Qian Liu, and Guanzhou Chen

 ## Description

-These are computer programs for producing selected supplementary results from the article above.
-The current repository covers the scripts for:
+The repository includes computer programs for:

+- **Figure 1**: Position combinations in the first two columns of a COA(10,5,1)
+- **Figure 2**: The pairwise plots of the columns of designs X and X' in Example 6
-- **Table S5**: evaluating OofA designs under various space-filling criteria
+- **Table S5**: Evaluating OofA designs under various space-filling criteria
-- **Table S7**: D-efficiencies of OofA designs with different designs and models
+- **Table S7**: D-efficiencies of OofA designs with m components and N runs under various models
+- **Table S8**: MSPEs under different models in the job scheduling problem
+- **Table S9**: MSPEs under different models in the job scheduling problem
+- **Table S10** The means and standard deviations of (M,S)-efficiencies under various models

 ## Contents

+### Figures 1 and 2

+- `Fig1and2.sh` (In `program_2.tar.gz`)
+  Creates a "Rplots.pdf" file which includes **Figures 1 and 2**.

 ### Table S5